It’s important not to let these barriers prevent you from getting screened – learn more here about the benefits of

 World Health Organization

 Four people* a day will develop cervical cancer

-One woman a day will die of cervical cancer
+One person a day will die of cervical cancer

-One in three women do not screen regularly for cervical cancer
+One in three people who should be screening do not screen regularly for cervical cancer

 CHLAMYDIA & GONORRHEA

 Increase in reported Chlamydia cases from 2003-2012

-70% of Chlamydia infections in women may have no symptoms
+70% of Chlamydia infections in people with vaginas may have no symptoms

 2/3 of pelvic inflammatory disease (PID) cases go unrecognized

 (Click an icon below to learn more)